EDIflyer/linux-notes/docs/general-notes/linux_notes.md

 `sudo duc index /` - to index the entire disk (can change to just a subdirectory, which is quicker) `sudo duc ui /` - to view in an easily navigable form

+## Remove large docker elements
+`docker image prune`
+`docker system prune -a`
+(note will need to recreate the mkdocs-checkforupdates container after that)

 ## Log size
 Find out how much disk space `/var/log/journal` is consuming with `sudo journalctl --disk-usage`